Executive Coaching · Strategic & Marketing Advisory · Team Development

 I spent nearly two decades in leadership roles, including leading large-scale marketing organizations at American Express — driving growth, leading large teams, managing P&Ls, and operating inside highly matrixed organizations.
 I doubled the Amex Offers business over three years, and was entrusted with establishing the guardrails for a first-of-its-kind business-model transformation during a core M&A initiative.

 Today I work with senior leaders and the teams they run — to drive results, build followership, and navigate complexity.
 I bring commercial rigor, principled leadership, and human depth to high-stakes environments, and I'm known for high standards, candid feedback, and the kind of trust that lasts.
+I'm a certified Co-Active Training Institute (CTI) Coach Practitioner.

 Beyond client work, I serve on the Board of Directors of the Crohn's & Colitis Foundation (New England chapter) and on the Lexington Human Rights Committee.